Information presented from the 2021 - 2022 Academic Catalog.

 With a view toward career opportunities, the department encourages integrating language study with a variety of other academic areas, such as history, philosophy, international studies, environmental studies, biology, economics, political science, and English.
 Courses in cultural studies and literature, aside from their intrinsic worth, also present multiple perspectives on other cultures and areas of intellectual experience.

 A student who wants to spend a summer, a semester, or a year abroad, with programs approved by Denison, should consult members of the Department and the Office of Off-Campus Studies (see Off-Campus Programs).
-On-campus opportunities to improve their command of the language are provided by the Language and Culture Program, language tables, international films, club meetings, and similar activities sponsored by the Department.
+On-campus opportunities to improve command of the language are provided by language tables, international films, club meetings, and similar activities sponsored by the Department.
 There are also subsidized field trips to museums and pertinent activities in cities across the country, and in some cases international travel.

 Additional Points of Interest

-The Foresman Lounge Located in the central hub of the department, it provides the Denison community with a space for a wide range of activities such as receptions, classes, and informal gatherings.
-This area has a kitchenette with a table and chairs for sharing lunch or a coffee with our faculty.
-It is also equipped with a wide range of technological devices with which to enrich our students’ learning experiences.
-This room has a 52-inch flat screen TV connected to cable.
-The TV is also connected to a zone-free DVD player and a document camera.
-The lounge has a ceiling-mounted data projector that connects to a networked Mac computer, the DVD player and document camera.
+Located in the central hub of the department, the lounge provides the Denison community with a space for a wide range of activities such as receptions, classes, and informal gatherings.
+This area has a kitchenette with a table and chairs for sharing lunch or a coffee with our faculty as well as mobile soft seating for easy reconfiguration of the space.
+It is also equipped with a wide range of technological devices to enrich our students’ learning experiences.
+This room has a 52-inch flat screen TV connected to a webcam, zone-free Blu-ray player and a document camera.
+The lounge also has a ceiling-mounted laser projector that connects to a networked Mac computer, the Blu-ray player and a VIA for wireless connection to the data projector.

 Although the Department of Modern Languages offers majors in French, German and Spanish, it also offers courses in other languages for the purpose of general education and support of other college programs.
 Courses in Portuguese are listed below.